 Amanda is an accomplished health executive with a commitment to strong and influential partnerships, a well-developed understanding of the health system, and a track record in influencing complex change and health system reform.
 She has a passion for the public health sector, and particular interests in developing staff and creating contemporary health care environments that are patient-centred.

 General Manager Blacktown and Mount Druitt hospitals

-Sue-Anne is responsible for the operational service delivery and performance of Blacktown and Mount Druitt hospitals, Population Health, Aboriginal Health and Multicultural Health.
+Appointed in April 2019, he is responsible for the operational service delivery and performance of Blacktown and Mount Druitt hospitals.

 Executive Director Mental Health Services